AdamsStWeb/TwitchChannelVideoDownloader/README.md

 ## Requirments
 > python3
-> youtube-dl
+> ,youtube-dl
-> Client ID and Secret from Twitch.com
+> ,Client ID and Secret from Twitch.com